What is the French Speaking population across the globe? What are the countries where it is spoken?

 French is spoken in how many countries?

-If we consider Official and countries with significant French population (at least 20%), by applying this approach, we have 33 countries in the French-speaking world: Algeria, Belgium, Benin, Burkina Faso, Burundi, Cameroon, Canada, Central African Republic, Comoros, Congo, France, Ivory Coast, Djibouti, France, Gabon, Guinea, Equatorial Guinea, Haiti, Israel, Lebanon, Luxembourg, Madagascar, Mali, Morocco, Mauritania, Mauritius, Niger, DRC (Democratic Republic of the Congo), Rwanda, Senegal, Switzerland, Chad, Togo and Tunisia.
+It includes Algeria, Belgium, Benin, Burkina Faso, Burundi, Cameroon, Canada, Central African Republic, Comoros, Congo, France, Ivory Coast, Djibouti, France, Gabon, Guinea, Equatorial Guinea, Haiti, Israel, Lebanon, Luxembourg, Madagascar, Mali, Morocco, Mauritania, Mauritius, Niger, DRC (the Democratic Republic of the Congo), Rwanda, Senegal, Switzerland, Chad, Togo, and Tunisia.

 An academic language taught throughout the world

-French is taught to over 2 million pupils as a bilingual option, and at hundreds of establishments sponsored by France worldwide.
+French is taught to over 2 million pupils as a bilingual option and hundreds of establishments sponsored by France worldwide.

 French – An international language of reference

-It is also a working language of the World Trade Organizations (WTO), North Atlantic Treaty Organization (NATO), International Labor Organization (ILO), ECOWAS, WADA, FIFA, and more.
+It is also a working language of the World Trade Organization (WTO), North Atlantic Treaty Organization (NATO), International Labor Organization (ILO), ECOWAS, WADA, FIFA, and more.